mofahead/rust-timecard/README.md

 Learning some Rust by rewriting my Python timecard script.

-Script to calculate total hours on a timecard, pasted into stdin.
+Script to calculate total hours on a timecard (stdin or file if given).
 Returns a nice summary of hours by day, and total hours worked.

 Example timecard format: